abriellechan/Plant-Tracker/README.md

 - as a user, I want to be able to select a plant and view data about them
 - as a user, I want to be able to edit some fields of my plants
 - as a user, I want to be able to name my plants :)
+- as a user, I want to be able to save my list of plants (garden)
+- as a user, I want to be able to load up my list of plants